uofu-adv-emb-25/Lab02_GroupD/test/manual/testPlan.md

 2. How to exercise system
 -For each test, have a TEST_ASSERT_TRUE_MESSAGE that indicates if it was passed and TEST_FAIL_MESSAGE if the test was failed.
 -To test the case-changing code, try a couple capital letters (A,C, whatever) and see if (a,c,...)
 ASCII values are returned.
--To test the blink code, give counts that are a multiple of 11 (11, 22, etc) and the blink method should return true.
-If not multiple of 11 (15, 18, etc). blink method should return false.
+-To test the blink code, give counts that are a multiple of 11 (11, 22, etc) and the blink method should the same value for on.
+If not multiple of 11 (15, 18, etc). blink method should return the opposite value passed in for on.

 3. Expected behavior
 -Hopefully, all of the TEST_ASSERT_TRUE_MESSAGES should appear.
 I think I wrote expected behavior in the section above.